 For instance, say you purchased a home three years ago with an FHA loan at 3.5% down.
 Since then, home values have skyrocketed.

-You refinance into a conventional loan (because you now have 20% equity) and eliminate FHA mortgage insurance.
+You now have 20% equity, so you can refinance into a conventional loan and eliminate FHA mortgage insurance.

 This could be a savings of hundreds of dollars per month, even if your interest rate goes up.

 Getting rid of mortgage insurance is a big deal.
 This mortgage calculator with PMI estimates your current mortgage insurance cost.
-Enter 20% down to see your new payment without PMI.Shop and Compare Today's Rates and Save (Nov 14th, 2019)
+Enter a 20% down payment to see your new payment without PMI.Find a low conventional loan rate.
+Start here.
+(Apr 9th, 2020)

 FHA mortgage rates